“Thanks Rebecca, now I feel like less of a Ph.D. fuck up”.

 Fortunately it just takes a few minutes to break the inertia of the procrastination barrier.

 I won’t lie to you, pushing through overwhelm isn’t easy.
-But my Ph.D. is proof it is completely possible.
+But there are ways of making it easier and my Ph.D. is proof it’s completely possible.

 I do promise you it gets easier with practice.